Note: Most of this information comes from the work of the Rev. Bruce Shannon, honorably retired.

 The history of Kiskiminetas Presbytery is dominated by movements of its borders, denominational reunions and individual church petitions.
 Made up from several different presbyteries from different Presbyterian denominations, the presbytery has long fluctuated in size and actual locations.
 In 1774, the first record of Presbyterians moving into the area of what is now Kiskiminetas happened in the area around the location of Ebenezer Presbyterian Church near Clarksburg.
 It was not until 1790 the first two churches were officially formed, those being Ebenezer Presbyterian Church and Bethel Presbyterian Church near Indiana.

 In the years following 1800, several churches were formed by Presbyterian Church in the U.S.A., Cumberland Presbyterian Church, Free Presbyterian Church and Associate Reform Church along with the Associate Church Synods, which later became the United Presbyterian Church of North America.
-The first presbytery carved out that would become Kiskiminetas was in 1841.
+The first presbytery carved out what would become Kiskiminetas in 1841.
 Allegheny Presbytery of the PCUSA (Old School) northeastern portions became known as the Clarion Presbytery.
 The Clarion Presbytery included all of Clarion, Jefferson, Elk and Forest Counties and also a southeastern portion of Venango County and southwestern portion of Clearfield County.
 Nearby Erie, Northumberland and Huntingdon Presbyteries periodically changed boundaries with Clarion Presbytery.
 Also around this time, portions of Redstone Presbytery around Saltsburg and later Blairsville were divided off to be their own presbyteries.

 In 1846, churches opposed to slavery and fierce abolitionist organized churches as part of the Free Presbyterian Church (Mahoning Presbytery).
 One of these churches would petition to become part of the Kittanning Presbytery in 1882.